DeepLcom/sql-mock/docs/defining_table_mocks.md

 from sql_mock.bigquery import column_mocks as col
 from sql_mock.bigquery.table_mocks import BigQueryTableMock, table_meta

-# The models you are goign to use as inputs need to have a `table_ref` specified
+# The models you are going to use as inputs need to have a `table_ref` specified
 @table_meta(table_ref='data.table1')
 class Table(BigQueryTableMock):
     id = col.Int(default=1)